 - Slow Performance

 It’s possible that you’ll have to stop the program in question administratively, then resume it.
 Double-tap home on an iPhone and slide the app out of memory.
-Swipe up from the bottom of the screen and stop slightly in the center of the screen on an iPhone 10 or later (which no longer has a home button from the Home screen).
+Swipe up from the bottom of the screen and stop slightly in the center of the screen on an iPhone 10 or later (which no longer has a home button on the Home screen).
 After that, swipe right or left to see which applications you’d like to close.
 To close the app in question, swipe up on the preview.

 To Force Stop an app on Android, go to Settings > Apps, pick the app, then press Force Stop.